 But, there’s even more to admire about birds.
 If you watch them, you know how beautiful and entertaining they are.
 As you follow along here you’ll find explanations for behaviors you’ve wondered about and discover interesting answers to questions you didn’t know you had!
 The more you learn the greater will be your enjoyment of the birds that visit your yard.
 Guaranteed!

-Let’s start with how beneficial birds are.
-Here’s how they impact our world:
+Let’s start with how birds impact our world.

 Benefits of birds1

 - More than nine hundred bird species in the world are essential pollinators of wildflowers.

 - Birds propagate trees.
 One of them, the Whitebark Pine, is essential for wildlife in the high mountains of the western United States.
 It can’t sustain itself without the Clark’s Nutcracker.

 - Birds are essential for dispersing seeds for plants that result in products for humans–foods, medicines, and timber.

 - Scavenger birds eat massive amounts of roadkill, which slows the spread of disease and helps keep our highways cleaner.

 - Birds and their eggs are food for other wildlife, and humans, too.

 - The existence and fitness of birds in an ecosystem are related to the health of the system itself, an early-warning if there’s trouble afoot.